Chemical Dependency Professionals of Washington State Bylaws

 The Executive Committee shall have power to fill vacancies occurring in its own membership between Annual Meetings of CDPWS and it shall have the power to fill vacancies of offices.
-Should there be a vacancy in the position of Member-at-Large, the successor shall come from the same region of the state.

 When a vacancy occurs, the President may appoint a current member to that position and obtain a simple majority endorsement from the Executive Board at the next scheduled meeting, or through documented mail or other electronic means.
 No member shall hold more than one office at a time, except on an interim basis, and no member shall be eligible to serve more than two consecutive terms in the same office, except that this limitation shall not apply to the office of Treasurer.

-An officer or member of the Executive Committee may be removed from her or his position for just cause, after a hearing, by a two-thirds vote of the Executive Committee present at such hearing that notice of such contemplated action has been sent to the member to be removed at least thirty days prior to the meeting at which the hearing is hold (held).
+An officer or member of the Executive Committee may be removed from her or his position for just cause, after a hearing, by a two-thirds vote of the Executive Committee present at such hearing that notice of such contemplated action has been sent to the member to be removed at least thirty days prior to the meeting at which the hearing is held.
 All other members of the Executive Committee shall have at least twenty days notice of such hearing.